ray-project/enhancements/reps/2023-07-20-torch-trainer-apis.md

 - `get_devices` - Returns a list of devices to use for training.
 - `prepare_trainer` - Validates and/or makes modifications so that the `Trainer` object is configured correctly to be compatible with Ray Train.
 - `RayDDPStrategy`, `RayFSDPStrategy`, `RayDeepSpeedStrategy` - `LightningStrategy`s for different training strategies that are compatible with Ray Train.
-- `RayEnvironment` - A `LightningEnvironment` that is compatible with Ray Train.
+- `RayLightningEnvironment` - A `LightningEnvironment` that is compatible with Ray Train.

 With this, the user can directly interact with the Lightning interface, and is able define their training logic to use additional functionality such as `lightning.Trainer.test()`.